10 Common Inverter Problems and Solutions (Not Turning On, Beeping, Overheating & More)

 Reason 3: The DC input voltage is too low.

-Solution: Find the component that was reversed and rewire it.
+• Reverse‑connected component in the string → Find the reversed component and rewire it.

 Inverter-faulty-of-over-direct-current-injection

-When the difference between 1/2 of the BUS+, BUS- voltage and the BUS+, BUS- midpoint voltage exceeds the limit, the inverter will report a bus voltage balance inverter failure.
+When the difference between 1/2 of the BUS+, BUS- voltage and the BUS+, BUS- midpoint voltage exceeds the limit, the inverter will report a bus voltage balance fault — another common inverter problem in larger solar systems.

 Solution: